autonomoussoftware/documentation/validatordocument/validatordocument.md

 **Phase 2** - Chain Attestors

-Phase 2 forked chain election will utilize the the knowledge and community sentiment of their specific chain.
+Phase 2 forked chain election will utilize the knowledge and community sentiment of their specific chain.
 For example, suppose that chain A is forking.
 Chain A’s foundation, or other consortium of developers, merchants, and other community members will choose which side the Real Ethereum or the Real Ethereum Classic etc.  The Metronome system will follow that choice.
 New forks do not create new airdrops of MET tokens.

 **Phase 3** - Stake-weighted Blockchain of Blockchains